History of Agra - The Story of Agra From Mughals to the British Rule

 The Mughal Era

-The influence of Islam steadily rose in the city of Agra with Babur on the throne.
-In 1530 when Babur died he was succeeded by his son, Humayun.
+The influence of Islam steadily rose in the city and this made a huge impact on the history of Agra with Babur on the throne.
+In 1530 when Babur died, he was succeeded by his son, Humayun.
 The rule was briefly interrupted by Sher Shah Suri, an Afghan ruler, who defeated Humayun and took over the city.
-He was a competent ruler, but his rule was short lived.
+He was a competent ruler, but his rule was short-lived.
 He died in a gunpowder explosion while fighting in Bundelkhand and Humayun regained the throne of Agra.
 Humayun was succeeded by his son Akbar, who took the throne in 1558.
 It was during the reign of Akbar when Mughal Architecture gained prominence in Agra.

-It took 17 years and more than 20000 workers to complete the astonishing monument.
+It took 17 years and more than 20000 workers to complete the astonishing monument and is today one of the seven wonders of the world and a massive representation of the marvellous history of Agra.
 However, the massive cost incurred to erect the Taj Mahal led the city towards great Famine and set the base for its steady decline which gained momentum when the emperor decided to shift his capital to Shahjahanabad, modern-day Old Delhi.
 Shah Jahan was succeeded by his son Aurangzeb, who moved his capital south-west to Aurangabad, leading to the ultimate decline of the Mughal rule in Agra.

 Under the British Rule

 Post the exit of Mughal Dynasty, the Marathas and British started gaining control over Agra.
 The successors of Mughal Dynasty were not strong enough to regain Agra and were restricted mainly to Delhi.
-Agra was ruled by the Marathas in 1570 before succumbing to the British in the early 1800's.
+The Marathas ruled Agra in 1570 before succumbing to the British in the early 1800s.
 The British made Agra a presidency city in North India but made Calcutta the capital of Colonial empire.
-Gradually, Agra lost its significance which it once enjoyed during the Mughal Era.
+Gradually, Agra lost its significance, which it once enjoyed during the Mughal Era.

-Though Agra is no more a great capital, it once used to be, tales of its iconic history still echo, not just inside the Taj, but in the narrowest of lanes and ragged food joints of the city, which serve delectable Mughlai cuisine.
-Kings and rulers may have left Agra, far back in history, but the culture they gifted to the city, is still present in this famed city.
+Though the city is no more a high capital as it was in the history of Agra, it once used to be, tales of its iconic history still echo, not just inside the Taj, but in the narrowest of lanes and ragged food joints of the city, which serve delectable Mughlai cuisine.
+Kings and rulers may have left Agra, far back in history, but the culture they gifted to the town, is still present in this famed city.